-Italian is a language spoken by a significant proportion of the Australian population and as such it has immediate relevance for learners.
-It is also recognised as a language that is useful to learners who wish to further their studies in areas such as Music, Art, Literature, History and Engineering.
+Italian language is spoken by many Australians in our Perth and Fremantle communities.
+As such it has immediate relevance for learners who have an interest in Italian culture.
+It is also recognised as a language that is useful to learners who wish to further their studies in areas not limited to Music, Art, Literature, History and Engineering.
 The need for people with Italian language skills and cultural awareness has become apparent in our multicultural society and these skills are often an important adjunct to many professions.

-The focus for Semester One is on friendships and the modern world.
-It will introduce students to the Italian language and culture from a personal perspective, enabling them to share information related to everyday life and popular culture, friendships, love, going out with friends, technology and its uses and the environment.
-You will begin to develop a deeper understanding of what it is to be Italian, and Italian-speaking, and begin to compare your own lives to those of others in Italian speaking communities.
+The focus for Semester One is friendships and the modern world.
+It introduces students to the Italian language and traditional culture from a personal perspective, enabling them to share information related to everyday life and popular culture, friendships, love, going out with friends, technology and its uses and the environment.
+Students will begin to develop a deeper understanding of what it is to be Italian and Italian-speaking.
+Students will be able to compare their own lives to those of others in Italian speaking communities.

-The focus for Semester Two is on holidays and travelling (a look at life in Italy and overseas) and the future after school (work, types of study).
-You share information about, and develop a stronger sense of, your own personal space and place.
-While developing the skills to travel within Italy and the world, and to make choices about the future, you will learn more about the Italian culture and community and what it is to be Italian-speaking.
+The focus for Semester Two is holidays and travelling (a look at life in Italy and overseas) and the future after school (work, types of study).
+Students share information about and develop a stronger sense of their own personal space and place.
+While developing the skills to travel within Italy and the world, and to make choices about the future, students will discover more about the Italian culture and community and the value of being an Italian-speaker.